Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 > Failures of these tests due to locked components as shown above can be safely
 > ignored.

+**`NOTE:`** If you plan to do any further CSM health validation, you should follow the validation procedures found in the CSM v1.0 documentation.
+Some of the information in the CSM v0.9 validation documentation is no longer accurate in CSM v1.0.

 <a name="verify-version"></a>
 ## Verify CSM Version in Product Catalog